Affect theory

 In psychology, affect is an emotion or subjectively experienced feeling.
 Affect theory is a branch of psychoanalysis that attempts to organize affects into discrete categories and connect each one with its typical response.
 So, for example, the affect of joy is observed through the reaction of smiling.
 These affects can be identified through immediate facial reactions that people have to a stimulus, typically well before they could process any real response to the stimulus.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Affect theory" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Affect theory" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools